-You’ll find musicians belting out ye olde ditties (and the odd Green Day tune) on street corners.
+You’ll find musicians belting out ye olde ditties (and the odd Green Day tune if Raff gets involved) on street corners.
 There are miners at the digging.
 Ladies and gentlemen roaming the streets.
 And even Red Coat Troopers who march into main street to fire their muskets.

 Around every corner and down every alleyway, opportunities abound to meet, interact and share a laugh with Sovereign HiIl’s many characters.

 Head to Sovereign Hill’s Empire Bowling Saloon for the kids to test their skills at 9-pin bowling.
 A traditional German game, there are three skinny timber lanes from which the kids can hurl a heavy timber ball to knock over the pins.